Airman Battle Uniform: 2018: Switch to Operational Camouflage Pattern

 All airmen have been authorized to wear the Operational Camouflage Pattern instead of ABUs since 1 October 2018.
 Recruits in basic training and cadets in Air Force Reserve Officer Training Corps, and Officer Training School started being issued OCPs on 1 October 2019.
 The Airman Battle Uniform was no longer authorized to wear after 1 April 2021.

+2019: Use by the United States Space Force

+From 2019 to 2021, the ABU was authorized for wear, alongside the Operational Camouflage Pattern (OCP) uniform, by United States Space Force (USSF) personnel.
+USSF personnel replaced the "U.S. AIR FORCE" nametape with a "U.S. SPACE FORCE" nametape, retaining the nametape’s ABU-pattern, "midnight blue" block lettering, and position over the left breast pocket.
+All other aspects of the uniform remained identical to USAF wear.
+While OCPs were authorized for wear from the 2019 establishment of the USSF, the USAF ABU wear-out date was not until 2021; as such, USSF personnel were permitted to wear the ABU until the official USAF wear-out date.

 2020s

 2022: Use by Ukraine

 A limited number of Ukrainian Armed Forces personnel have been photographed wearing the ABU during the 2022 Russian invasion of Ukraine.

+2025: Civil Air Patrol switches to OCP Uniform

+On November 4th, 2025, the national commander of the Civil Air Patrol issued a interim change letter to the CAP uniform regulations to allow for wear of the OCP uniform.
+The ABU remains authorized for wear until October 31st, 2028.

 Features and attributes

 The Airman Battle Uniform is similar to the Universal Camouflage Pattern (UCP) in color, with the inclusion of slate blue, but is otherwise nearly identical to the BDU cut.
-The ABU is to be worn with sage green combat boots.
+The ABU was worn with sage green combat boots.
 The ABU does have essential NIR (near-infra red) qualities, and the sleeves are authorized to be rolled up.

-Overview of the Airman Battle Uniform is as follows:
+Overview of the Airman Battle Uniform was as follows: